boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

 Laplacian implementations is done in the `LaplaceFactory` class, defined in ``src/invert/laplace/laplacefactory.cxx``.
-This file includes all the headers for the implementations, and chooses which one to create based on the “type” setting in the input options.
+This file includes all the headers for the implementations, and chooses which one to create based on the ``type`` setting in the input options.
 This factory therefore provides a single point of access to the underlying Laplacian inversion implementations.